 Executive Committee ISAPP-SFA 2019

 Anna-Ursula Happel, M.Sc.

-Title: PhD Student at the Faculty of Health Sciences at the University of Cape Town, South Africa
+Title: PhD and Postdoctoral fellow at the Faculty of Health Sciences at the University of Cape Town, South Africa

 Current research: I am working on evaluating the effect of vaginal probiotics on BV cure in South African women, as well as characterising vaginal Lactobacillus strains isolated from healthy South African women regarding their potential to improve vaginal health.

 ISAPP-SFA provides a great opportunity to interact in real-time with young, early career scientists in the field of pre- and probiotics all over the world, thus giving me an unique opportunity to interact with like-minded researchers, develop networks, and stay up-to-date regarding the latest probiotic research!